GuillermoBustosPerez/Multiple-approaches-to-predict-flake-mass/01-Complete-script.md

 | Plunging |    2 |
 | Step     |    5 |

-A key aspect of experimentations directed to estimate flake mass is that they are independent of external factors.
-Due to this the flakes were knapped with a wide variety of hammerstones.
-Raw material of hammerstones varied widely (quartz, quartzite, sandstone and limestone) which allowed for a diverse range of morphologies and potential active percussion areas.
+A key requirement of experimentations designed to estimate flake mass is that they are independent of external factors.
+To satisfy this requirement, the flakes were knapped with a wide variety of hammerstones.
+The raw material of hammerstones varied widely (quartz, quartzite, sandstone, and limestone), which allowed for a diverse range of morphologies and potential active percussion areas.

-Comparison of the experimental dataset with the one from the previous study ([Bustos-Pérez and Baena, 2021](#ref-bustos-perez_predicting_2021)) shows an increase on the size and average mass of experimentally knapped flakes.
-While in the previous study 50% of the flakes had mass values between 4.15g and 14.02g ([Bustos-Pérez and Baena, 2021](#ref-bustos-perez_predicting_2021)), in the present study 50% of the flakes weight between 5.87g and 26.96g.
+Comparison of the experimental dataset with the one from the previous study ([Bustos-Pérez and Baena, 2021](#ref-bustos-perez_predicting_2021)) shows an increase in the size and average mass of experimentally knapped flakes.
+While in the previous study 50% of the flakes had mass values between 4.15 g and 14.02 g ([Bustos-Pérez and Baena, 2021](#ref-bustos-perez_predicting_2021)), in the present study 50% of the flakes weighed between 5.87 g and 26.96 g.
-This indicates that the expansion of the dataset has been done by the inclusion of heavier and bigger flakes.
-Additionally, exploratory visual analysis of flake mass shows a highly skewed distribution with flakes weighting between 10 g and 20 g the most frequent.
+This indicates that the expansion of the dataset was achieved by the inclusion of heavier and bigger flakes.
+Additionally, exploratory visual analysis of flake mass shows a highly skewed distribution, with flakes weighing between 10 g and 20 g the most frequent.

 ``` r
 #  Summary statistics of the experimental assemblage